cloudmesh-community/fa18-523-60/paper/paper.md

 18.04 Bionic Beaver used as standard OS of virutal machine as part of Big Data Application Class during Fall-18. [@www-digitaloceaninst]

+#### Installation procedure

-Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
+1. Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
-This can be accomplished using below commands by login as root user.
+This can be accomplished using below commands by login as root user.[@www-digitaloceanprep]

 `adduser mongoadmin`